bids-standard/bids-specification/src/schema/README.md

     folder as a BIDS dataset, but which do not follow the BIDS structure internally, such as `code` or `sourcedata`.
 The schema specifies which folders are accepted and whether they are required or optional.

+-   `suffixes/*.yaml`: Suffixes supported by the specification.
+    Each suffix schema file contains, at minimum, `name` and `description` fields.
+Additionally, it may have a `unit` field defining possible units for data associated with that suffix, as well as fields defining the range or types of values which are allowed for the data, such as `minValue` and `maxValue`.